-- Anyone 14 years or older may bring a bicycle on a CTA train (rail cars with sliding doors only) or rack-equipped bus.
-(CTA reduced the age limit for the Bike & Ride Program to 14 years old as a one-year experiment concluding at the end of 2006).
+- Anyone 14 years or older may bring a bicycle on a train or rack-equipped bus.
 Customers 12 and 13 years old must be accompanied by an adult.
-Children under 12 are not permitted to bring bicycles on CTA trains or buses. - Let other customers board the train first.
+Children under 12 are not permitted to bring bicycles on CTA trains or buses. - Bicycles are only permitted on CTA rail cars with sliding doors.
+Do not board cars with folding doors. - Let other customers board the train first.
 This reduces the chance of someone tripping over your bicycle.
-Priority seating is intended for seniors and customers with disabilities. - If a rail station or a train is evacuated, leave your bicycle behind to ensure a swift and safe exit for you and all other customers.
+Priority seating is intended for seniors and customers with disabilities - If a rail station or a train is evacuated, leave your bicycle behind to ensure a swift and safe exit for you and all other customers.
 Store your bicycle on top of or in between seats and out of the aisles. - To ensure proper safety of all customers, Chicago Police and CTA personnel may restrict bicycles from being brought on trains.
 This may happen if your bicycle is obstructing customer movement or there are already two bicycles in one car.
 Please follow their instructions. - There is bicycle parking at many CTA rail stations.
-If trains are crowded or you don't want to bring your bicycle on the system, then park your bicycle in the approved parking area and ride the train. - Cyclists assume all responsibility for any damage and/or injury that occurs as a result of their bicycle being on CTA property.
+If trains are crowded or you don't want to bring your bicycle on the system, utilize the approved parking area and ride the train. - Cyclists assume all responsibility for any damage and/or injury that occurs as a result of their bicycle being on CTA property.
 This includes injury to the cyclist or other customers.
-A sudden stop by the transit vehicle does not remove responsibility from the bicycle owner for damages or injuries to other customers or themselves. - Folding bicycles are allowed on CTA vehicles at all times. - Motor-powered bicycles of any kind are not permitted on the CTA.
+A sudden stop by the transit vehicle does not remove responsibility from the bicycle owner for damages or injuries to other customers or themselves. - Folding bicycles are allowed on CTA vehicles at all times. - Motor-powered bicycles of any kind are not permitted on the CTA. - For questions or comments, please contact us at bikeandride@transitchicago.com.